-6 Second Initial Decision on Remand (October 31, 2018). shoulder problems; Dr. Kothakota advised Employee not to return to his regular work schedule until his injuries were resolved; and Employee's follow-up visit on December 17, 2012 was directly related to his Worker's Compensation claim for a compensable injury.
+7 Second Initial Decision on Remand (October 31, 2018).

+visited his treating physician, Dr. Sankara Kothakota, on December 17, 2012, because of neck and shoulder problems; Dr. Kothakota advised Employee not to return to his regular work schedule until his injuries were resolved; and Employee's follow-up visit on December 17, 2012 was directly related to his Worker's Compensation claim for a compensable injury.
 Because Employee suffered a recurrence of his injury, the AJ reasoned that the two-year period under D.C.
-Code § 1-623.45(b)(1) was "reset" at some point during Employee's brief return to work.7 Accordingly, the AJ held that Employee was entitled to resume full-time employment with Agency because he overcame his workplace injury within two years after the commencement of compensation under D.C.
+Code § 1-623.45(b)(1) was "reset" at some point during Employee's brief return to work.8 Accordingly, the AJ held that Employee was entitled to resume full-time employment with Agency because he overcame his workplace injury within two years after the commencement of compensation under D.C.
 Code § 1-623.45(b)(1).
 The AJ also concluded that the two-year period was reset when Employee suffered a recurrence of his injury.
 As a result, he determined that Agency failed to comply with the applicable statutory provisions.
-Therefore, Agency was ordered to reinstate Employee to his previous position with backpay and benefits.8 Agency disagreed with the AJ and filed another Petition for Review with OEA's Board on December 5, 2018.
+Therefore, Agency was ordered to reinstate Employee to his previous position with backpay and benefits.9 Agency disagreed with the AJ and filed another Petition for Review with OEA's Board on December 5, 2018.
 The Board issued its Second Opinion and Order on Remand on October 22, 2019.
 It held that under D.C.
 Code § 1-623.45, the commencement of compensation of Employee's benefits began on November 18, 2010 and that Employee overcame his work-related injury as of November 5, 2012, within the two-year statutory period.
 Since Employee suffered a recurrence of his injury after resuming his full-time, unrestricted duties on November 5, 2012, the two-year period was reset.
 Accordingly, the Board opined that Agency did not have cause to initiate its termination action.
-Consequently, its Petition for Review was denied.9 Agency subsequently filed an appeal with Superior Court.
-Its petition was denied on September 21, 2020, and the OEA Board's Second Opinion and Order on Remand was affirmed. $^{^{7}}$ Id.
+Consequently, its Petition for Review was denied.10 Agency subsequently filed an appeal with Superior Court.
+Its petition was denied on 8 Id.